 2) Preserve your No Claim Bonus (NCB)

-If you’ve gone claim-free and earned a No Claim Bonus (NCB)—usually an increase in your sum insured—porting allows you to carry that benefit forward.
+If you’ve gone claim-free and earned a No Claim Bonus (NCB), usually an increase in your cover amount, porting allows you to carry that benefit forward.
 It’s like transferring your loyalty rewards to a new insurer.

 3) Upgrade plan features or sum insured

-Portability gives you the chance to move to a plan with better coverage, added benefits, or a higher sum insured that better suits your current needs, without losing continuity.
-However, keep in mind that waiting periods can only be waived up to the sum insured of your existing policy.
-Any additional coverage or enhancements will have fresh waiting periods before you can claim on those benefits.
+Portability allows you to switch to a plan with improved coverage, additional benefits, or a higher sum insured that better suits your current needs without disrupting continuity.
+However, keep in mind that waiting periods can only be waived up to the sum insured by your existing policy.
+Any additional coverage or enhancements will have fresh waiting periods before you can claim those benefits.

 4) Better claim settlement and service